 The Red Peak flag will be added as a fifth option in the flag referendum, Prime Minister John Key has confirmed.

-The Government has agreed to pick-up legislation that was put forward by the Green Party yesterday, which means the Red Peak design will join the four flag alternatives already selected.
+The Government has agreed to pick-up legislation that was put forward by the Green Party this afternoon, which means the Red Peak design will join the four flag alternatives already selected.

 "The whole way through I have said my preference is to stick with the process that the officials gave us - accept the four [designs already selected.